 We welcome leaders, followers, occasional participants, and ideas.
-If you can’t or don’t want to attend the May 14 meeting, but want to know when activities get planned, please email UUCCtheVote@gmail.com .
+If you didn’t attend the May 14 meeting, but want to know when activities get planned, please email UUCCtheVote@gmail.com .

 How We Thrive Meeting

 On May 12, 2020, more than 1,100 UUs from around the country gathered online for our How We Thrive live event!
 UU the Vote continues to be a strong force for justice because we have folks like you doing what you can, when you can.
-Please watch and share the recording of last night’s How We Thrive meeting with your congregations and networks.
+Please watch and share the recording of the May 12 How We Thrive meeting with your congregations and networks.